springer12/simplisafe-python/README.md

 6. Write a test that covers your new functionality.
 7. Update `README.md` with any new documentation.
 8. Run tests and ensure 100% code coverage: `make coverage`
-9. Run ensure you have no linting errors: `make lint`
+9. Ensure you have no linting errors: `make lint`
+10. Ensure you have no typed your code correctly: `make type`
-10. Add yourself to `AUTHORS.md`.
+11. Add yourself to `AUTHORS.md`.
-11. Submit a pull request!
+12. Submit a pull request!